metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-890.md

 	* => P0001, TU A: new price taken from pricelist's latest version, since there is no price in procurement flatrate for that month!
 	* => P0002, TU B, Bio: price taken from procurement flatrate
 	* => P0002, TU B, CH: new price taken from pricelist's latest version
-	* => P0003, TU A: new price taken from pricelist's latest version
+	* => P0003, TU A: price taken from procurement flatrate (0.00)

 1. Change the orderline accordingly, save, refresh:
-	* P0002, TU B, CH: add ASI Bio
+	* P0002, TU B, CH: add ASI AdR

 1. Check the price again:
-	* => P0002, TU B, CH, Bio: price now taken from procurement flatrate
+	* => P0002, TU B, CH,  AdR: price now taken from procurement flatrate

 **Note:** You can have different attribute prices in vendor pricelist (for certain TUs or attributes), but the one taken for purchase order is usually the standard one!
 Therefore, make sure you not only set a